All Episodes

 Very good point.

-You know, why why why is that?
+You know, why is that?

-They don't like brown people, they like Canadians and Eskimos.
+They like Canadians and Eskimos.

-And yeah, I mean it is it is uh I mean that gets off from the whole subject which which I have been saying for for years that the the Democratic Party is the party of race, that they began this way with making an alliance in eighteen hundred with Thomas Jefferson and slave owners, and it has continued all the way through the segregation years and uh lynching and and the founding of the Ku Klux Klan, which was their military arm, their terrorist arm.
+I mean, it is, I mean, that gets off into the whole subject, which I have been saying for years, that the Democratic Party is the party of race, that they began this way with making an alliance in 1800 with Thomas Jefferson and slave owners, and it has continued all the way through the segregation years and lynching and the founding of the Ku Klux Klan, which was their military arm, their terrorist arm, all the way through to today when it's illegal immigration by skin color.

 They are obsessed with it.